Tesla216/TeslaOS/README.md

 # TeslaOS

 I made a OS in batch

-This is a batch file open up notepad or notepad ++ put the code in and save it as name.bat If you showcase this pleas give me credit.
+This is a batch file open up notepad or notepad ++ put the code in and save it as name.bat
-Have fun :)

 opening password is Tesla

+I will try to update this on a weekly timeframe

+Please visit the change log to know what is being changed and what has happened already

 I like Tesla if you did not know

+If you showcase this pleas give me credit.

+Have fun :)